Does Home Insurance Cover Damage to Your Septic Tank?

 • Pipe freezing

 If any of these events end up causing damage to your septic tank, you should be covered in those situations.
-Unfortunately, the more typical causes of septic tank damage do not fall into the categories mentioned above.

 How much is your septic tank covered for by insurance?

 Even if the damage is covered by your insurance, many standard home insurance policies limit coverage to 10% of what your full home is insured for.
 For example, if your home is insured for $500,000, "other structures" like your shed, fence and septic tank may only be covered up to $50,000.
 We recommend looking at your individual policy though.
-Your exact coverage may vary based on your individual policy.
+Your exact coverage willvary based on your individual policy.

-According to this article written by a wastewater specialist, many of the most common causes of damage to septic tanks can be traced to human error and lack of proper maintenance — neither of which are covered by homeowners insurance.
+Some of the most common causes of damage to septic tanks can be traced to human error and lack of proper maintenance — neither of which are covered by homeowners insurance.
 A few examples include:

 • Flushing chemicals, solids and oils